-How Managing Partners Can Support Law Firm AdministratorsPrint PDF
+How Managing Partners Can Support Law Firm AdministratorsPrint

 By Gerry Riskin | Apr 30, 2015

 Note: This article was originally published in the Jan/Feb 2015 edition of Administrator’s Advantage, the newsletter of the Greater Chicago Chapter of the Association of Legal Administrators

 Managing partners hope that administrators will cause fee earners to do the following:

 - show enough self-discipline to record their time daily;